Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Introduction

-We evaluate a plug-and-play ADMM network with two important improvements: algorithm unrolling and a Poisson noise model.
-In an "unrolled" or "unfolded" iterative optimisation, the iteration count is fixed a priori and each layer of a neural network performs one stage of the optimisation.
-Layers contain fixed computations reflecting built-in knowledge (the image formation model) as well as optimisation parameters (the denoising network and step size hyperparameters) that are treated as learnable weights.
-This approach allows efficient, data-driven fine-tuning of interpretable and well-analysed optimisation methods. \cite{sanghvi2022photon} derive the appropriate ADMM updates for Poisson noise, removing the issue seen in ADMMNet by introducing a Poisson-specific update step after the denoising network.
-Fig. \ref{fig:pipeline} shows the proposed network architecture, with fixed computations shown in light grey and learned parameters indicated in green.
-The green boxes are small neural networks, green outlines denote the use of trained hyperparameters, and horizontal green lines indicate that learned weights are identical across layers.
+{We propose an \textit{Unrolled} Plug-and-Play ADMM network}.
+In an "unrolled" or "unfolded" iterative optimisation, the iteration count is fixed a priori and each layer of a neural network performs one stage of the optimisation~\citep{monga2021algorithm}.
+Layers contain fixed computations reflecting built-in knowledge (the image formation model) as well as optimisation parameters (the deep denoising network and a small number of step size hyperparameters) that are treated as learnable weights.
+This approach allows efficient, end-to-end training of a limited number of weights and a predictable compute time.
+Fig.~\ref{fig:pipeline} shows the proposed network architecture, with fixed computations shown in light grey and learned parameters indicated in green.
+The green boxes are neural networks, green outlines denote the use of trained hyperparameters, and horizontal green lines indicate that learned weights are identical across layers. {Details of network structure follow \cite{sanghvi2022photon}, including a subnetwork for parameter estimation so that the network can respond to the image noise level and PSF, though we use a Gaussian-noise-based update step in place of the Poisson step.
+We propose an 8-iteration network but report performance for 2- and 4-iteration networks as well.}

-In this paper, we benchmark classical and modern deconvolution methods on realistic simulated data for ellipticity error and compute time across several noise conditions, showing that unrolled plug-and-play ADMM with a Poisson noise model, not previously applied to astronomical images, outperforms former methods comprehensively.
+In this paper, we benchmark classical and modern deconvolution methods on realistic simulated data for ellipticity error, compute time, and sensitivity to PSF errors, showing that unrolled Plug-and-Play ADMM, not previously applied to astronomical images, outperforms former methods robustly.
 We also provide source code and trained weights of the suggested model.
-Our user friendly framework allows one to easily simulate their own data set and train the model under their settings.
+Our user-friendly framework allows one to easily simulate their own data set and train the model under their settings.
 Our code and tutorials are all available on our GitHub repository.